ub3rsick/ub3rsick.github.io/_posts/2020-05-12-frida-instrumentation-ios-nsurlsession.md

 - Acheive above objectives only using frida (No reversing, traffic interception via web proxy)

-## Identify The Target Application Name and Identifier
+## Identify the Target Application Name and Identifier
 Listing all the connected devices: `frida-ls-devices`
 ```
 (objEnv) kali@kali:~/Desktop/BipBupBop/Frida$ frida-ls-devices